rails/rails/guides/source/active_support_core_extensions.md

 Diffing hashes may be useful for error messages related to expected option hashes for example.

-NOTE: Defined in +active_support/core_ext/hash/diff.rb+.
+NOTE: Defined in `active_support/core_ext/hash/diff.rb`.

 ### Working with Keys

-#### +except+ and +except!+
+#### `except` and `except!`

-The method +except+ returns a hash with the keys in the argument list removed, if present:
+The method `except` returns a hash with the keys in the argument list removed, if present:

 ```ruby
 {:a => 1, :b => 2}.except(:a) # => {:b => 2}
 ```

-If the receiver responds to +convert_key+, the method is called on each of the arguments.
-This allows +except+ to play nice with hashes with indifferent access for instance:
+If the receiver responds to `convert_key`, the method is called on each of the arguments.
+This allows `except` to play nice with hashes with indifferent access for instance:

 ```ruby
 {:a => 1}.with_indifferent_access.except(:a)  # => {}
 {:a => 1}.with_indifferent_access.except("a") # => {}
 ```

-The method +except+ may come in handy for example when you want to protect some parameter that can't be globally protected with +attr_protected+:
+The method `except` may come in handy for example when you want to protect some parameter that can't be globally protected with `attr_protected`:

 ```ruby
 params[:account] = params[:account].except(:plan_id) unless admin?
 @account.update_attributes(params[:account])
 ```

-There's also the bang variant +except!+ that removes keys in the very receiver.
+There's also the bang variant `except!` that removes keys in the very receiver.

-NOTE: Defined in +active_support/core_ext/hash/except.rb+.
+NOTE: Defined in `active_support/core_ext/hash/except.rb`.

-#### +transform_keys+ and +transform_keys!+
+#### `transform_keys` and `transform_keys!`

-The method +transform_keys+ accepts a block and returns a hash that has applied the block operations to each of the keys in the receiver:
+The method `transform_keys` accepts a block and returns a hash that has applied the block operations to each of the keys in the receiver:

 ```ruby
 {nil => nil, 1 => 1, :a => :a}.transform_keys{ |key| key.to_s.upcase }